Blackjack

 −2.7%, so does each of the 550 possible three-card combinations in blackjack.
 However, since blackjack offers up

-five choices for how to play each of those combinations (hit, stand, double, split and surrender), the actual
+to fully five choices for how to play each of those combinations (hit, stand, double, split and surrender), the actual

 expectation is dependant on whichever option the player ultimately selects.
-The option with the
+The option with the highest expectation

 for the player is clearly the correct way to play the hand.